nupurkmr9/concept-ablation/README.md

 python evaluate.py --gpu 0,1 --root {} --filter {} --concept_type {} --caption_target {}  --outpkl {} --base_outpath {} --eval_json {} --eval_stage True
 ```

-same script with addtional parameter: `--eval_stage True`
+the same script with additional parameters: `--eval_stage True`

-**adding entries to eval_json file**
+**Adding entries to eval_json file**

-For customized concept, user has to mannually specify a **new entry** in eval_json file and put that to correct concept type
+For customized concepts, a user has to manually specify a **new entry** in eval_json file and put that to the correct concept type.

 ````
 caption target:{